-- The danger is of course that the initial seed is wrong, so great care must be taken in this very first step. - In ZEUS, all candidate track pairs were checked for compatibility with a common vertex on the beam-line.
-They were then ranked according to how many other pairs they agreed with.
-The best pair then started the chi-squared fit. - CMS also finds the coordinates with the highest density of track pair crossings.
+Great care must be taken in this very first step.

+ZEUS: candidate track pairs were ranked according to how many other pairs they agreed with.
+The best pair then started the chi-squared fit.

+CMS: finds regions with a high density of track pair crossings.
 Each track pair is weighted by a decreasing function of the distance between their two perigees.
 The position with the largest weight is the seed.